 What is a Single Member LLC?

 Your company is eligible to get potential tax benefits.
-However, when registering an LLC in Colorado, you should always seek legal advice about the applicable Colorado LLC laws.
+However, when registering a single-member LLC in Colorado, you should always seek legal advice about the applicable Colorado LLC laws.
 If you elect to form an LLC, you can choose for the IRS to treat your company as a sole proprietor or a corporation.

-Registering as a single member LLC in Colorado, you can maintain the level of control needed to operate the company.
-The LLC owner also avoids personal liability so long as the follow the letter of Colorado LLC laws.
+Registering as a Colorado entity, you can maintain the level of control needed to operate the company.
+The LLC owner also avoids personal liability so long as they follow the letter of Colorado LLC laws.

 Flow-through taxation is always a benefit to becoming a single member owner LLC limited liability company.
 This means that the business tax benefits also flow through to your personal taxes.

 As a Colorado single-member LLC, you are not technically required to have an operating agreement.
 Nevertheless, you want to make sure that you have one between yourself and the company.
 Remember, the LLC is a separate legal entity.
 Just because you happen to be the only person managing the company does not give you a “pass” when something goes wrong.
 Courts will always look at the operating agreement.

 See information about LLC vs Corporation – What Does LLC Stand for in Business?